aimeos/aimeos-docs/src/manual/plugin-details.md

 ![Detail view for plug-ins](Admin-backend-plugin-detail.png)

 There are some select and input fields in the left section of the detail view that are all required.
-Their purpose are:
+Their purpose is:

 Status (required)
 : Controls the global availability of the configured plugin.
 There are several status values available but the plugin will only be used if the status is "enabled".